kevinslin/seed-xkcd/vault/xkcd.no-one-must-know.md

   license: Creative Commons 2.5
 ---
 ![Or perhaps they knew he was there, and were just trying to torment him first.](https://imgs.xkcd.com/comics/no_one_must_know.png)
+> "No One Must Know", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Man with hat and his female lover are talking and holding hands]]